![]() |

 Then, when we look at the meta data we should see that cluster labels have been added for each cell:

-# Create KNN graph with `FindNeighbors()`
+# Create KNN graph for PCs with `FindNeighbors()`

 geo_so = FindNeighbors(geo_so, dims = 1:pcs, reduction = 'integrated.sct.rpca')

-# generate clusters
+# Then generate clusters

 geo_so = FindClusters(geo_so,